 Moreover, Tabs may be displayed on mobile, tablets and desktops.
 If you would like to maintain more visual consistency to your omnichannel service, this UI element may be a rational choice.

 Use it if the content of your solution has to organized in a different way and it is the main feature of your solution.

 The Segmented control is a view that is a set of at least two segments.
-Single segment may contain text or images.
+A single segment may contain text or images.
 All elements are always equal width.
 Segmented controls are commonly used to present different views.
-It may be used to switch between categories of the products (Free, Best Selling, Promotion) or to organize content of your music app (Playlist, Library).
+It may be used to switch between categories of the products (Free, Best Selling, Promotion) or to organize the content of your music app (Playlist, Library).

-Good example of effective Side Menu implementation is the Slack mobile app.
-You spend most of your time on conversation, so there is no need to place redundant bottom navigation bar on the screen.
-However, there are still some option that should be easy to reach when you need them.
+The good example of effective Side Menu implementation is the Slack mobile app.
+You spend most of your time on a conversation, so there is no need to place redundant bottom navigation bar on the screen.
+However, there is still some option that should be easy to reach when you need them.

 Do not be afraid of Side Menus, just use them wisely.

 Now, when you are familiar with some defects of Bottom Navigation and its alternatives.
 Let’s consider how to improve a bit its behavior to become more user-friendly.

 Hide on Scroll